-- Menu Bar: The menu bar is located at the top of the window.
-These menus allow you to modify the layout of the browser, navigate, bookmark commonly used folders and files, and view hidden folders and files. - Icon Bar: The icon bar has tools for navigation and a tool to make the contents of the window larger or smaller.
-A drop-down box gives you the option of switching the view from Icon View to List View or Compact View.
-The search icon (which looks like a magnifying glass) opens up a box so you can search for a file by name. - Additional Navigation Tools: Just below the Icon Bar, you will see a representation of where you are currently browsing, similar to the "tree" you find on many forum sites.
+- Menubar: The menubar is located at the top of the window.
+These menus allow you to modify the layout of the browser, navigate, bookmark commonly used folders and files, and view hidden folders and files. - Toolbar: The toolbar has tools for navigation and a tool to make the contents of the window larger or smaller.
+A drop-down list gives you the option of switching the view from Icon View to List View or Compact View.
+The search icon (which looks like a magnifying glass) opens up a box so you can search for a file by name. - Additional Navigation Tools: Just below the toolbar, you will see a representation of where you are currently browsing, similar to the "tree" you find on many forum sites.
 You can click on the locations to navigate back through the file browser. - The left pane of the file browser has shortcuts to commonly used folders.
 When you bookmark a folder, it appears in the left pane.
 No matter what folder you open, the left pane will always contain the same folders.
 This left pane can be changed to display different features by clicking the down arrow beside "Places" near the top. - The largest, central pane shows the files and folders in the directory that you're currently browsing.